30465 - ORGANIZATIONAL BEHAVIOR AND SOCIAL PSYCHOLOGY

 Go to class group/s: 13

-Although quantitative and analytical skills are crucial for your future job, in your careers you depend on people to accomplish tasks, goals, and projects; you will need to work for other people, with other people, and supervise other people.
+Although quantitative and analytical skills are crucial for your future job, in your careers you will depend on people to accomplish tasks, goals and projects; you will need to work for other people, work with other people, and supervise other people.
 An understanding of the human side of management is an essential complement to the technical skills you are learning in other core courses.
-Although we focus on business organizations, you find that the course concepts have valuable applications to any kind of organizations (non-profits, athletic teams, social clubs, religious and political groups).
-This course provides you with an undergraduate-level introduction to organization behavior and applications of social psychology to human behavior in organizations.
-The aim is to strength your analytical skills and enable you to assess people behavior in work environments, organizations’ forms and structures and the root causes of their performance.
-This is a highly useful skill to cultivate for a wide variety of managerial roles and positions and it is indispensable for working in a start-up or in family business, for managing a company, consulting, auditing, and even in investment banking.
+This course will focus on business organizations, yet you will find that the course concepts have valuable applications to any kind of organizations (non-profits, athletic teams, social clubs, religious and political groups).
+This course provides you with an introduction to organization behavior and applications of social psychology to human behavior in organizations.
+The aim is to strengthen your conceptual and analytical skills and enable you to assess what drives people’s behavior in work environments, the root causes of job performance.
+This is a highly useful skill to cultivate for a wide variety of managerial roles and positions and it is indispensable for working in a start-up or in family business, managing a company, consulting, auditing, and even in investment banking.
 The course is based on the notion that a satisfactory understanding of organizations requires the application of different lenses drawn from different disciplines including management studies, psychology, political science, economics and cognitive science.
 Moreover, such an understanding also requires examin

 The course is designed to accomplish three main goals:

 - Increase your knowledge of OB concepts so that you can understand and analyze how organizations and the people within them work.